-Common sense suggest less exposure to cellphone radiation is better, and the cautious thing to do is own a phone with the lowest SAR rating.
+Common sense suggests less exposure to cellphone radiation is better, and the cautious thing to do is own a phone with the lowest SAR rating.
 Your attention should be on Samsung at this point because they make 12 of 20 lowest SAR Smartphones.
 This makes a very substantial difference, users of the twenty highest SAR cell phones in the USA can absorb several HUNDRED times more radiation in their heads than users of the twenty lowest SAR smartphones.

 After the FCC’s isotropic rule was changed so hearing aids would not be disrupted by phone radiation — Samsung went into R&D mode, leading to an innovative antenna system three years later in 2006, in their words, “enhances handset safety by radiating most of the transmitted RF energy away from the handset user” (more energy from back of phone) and improved RF (radio frequency) performance.

 Through most of the smartphone era, Samsung has consistently produced the lowest SAR cell phones.
-So, why haven’t more manufacturers adopted modern antenna technologies that both improves user safety and enhances cell phone performance?
+So, why haven’t more manufacturers adopted modern antenna technologies that both improve user safety and enhances cell phone performance?

 Many health researchers have questioned the utility of assessing only a cell phone’s SAR, this is all that governments currently regulate.
-Throughout the world, governments want the public to believe that all legally marketed cell phones are safe, and that a cell phone’s SAR doesn’t matter as long as it meets their certification test.
+Throughout the world, governments want the public to believe that all legally marketed cell phones are safe and that a cell phone’s SAR doesn’t matter as long as it meets their certification test.

-The SAR standards, however, were developed decades ago to protect users only from the acute effects of the heat generated by microwave radiation, and do not protect users from non-thermal effects of cell phone radiation which may cause harm from long term exposure including increased brain cancer risk and sperm damage.
+The SAR standards, however, were developed decades ago to protect users only from the acute effects of the heat generated by microwave radiation, and do not protect users from non-thermal effects of cell phone radiation which may cause harm from long-term exposure including increased brain cancer risk and sperm damage.

 In contrast, thirteen of the twenty highest SAR phones are sold by U.S. companies (eight Motorola and five RIM Blackberry), and none are sold by Samsung.

-- The SAR for the Apple iPhone 4S is 1.11, and for the Motorola Droid Razr Maxx, it is 1.54 W/kg.
+The SAR for the Apple iPhone 4S is 1.11, and for the Motorola Droid Razr Maxx, it is 1.54 W/kg.